odoo/odoo/doc/reference/cdn.rst

 .. image:: cdn/keycdn_create_a_pull_zone.png
    :class: img-responsive

-When creating the zone, enable the CORS option in the `advanced features` submenu. (more on that later)
+When creating the zone, enable the CORS option in the :guilabel:`advanced features` submenu. (more on that later)

 .. image:: cdn/keycdn_enable_CORS.png
    :class: img-responsive